-The Army Reserve Officers' Training Corps, established at Drexel in 1918, is an integral part of the University.
+The Army Reserve Officers' Training Corps established at Drexel in 1918, is an integral part of the University.
 Army ROTC courses are open to all students, and enrollment alone does not carry a military obligation.
-Students selected for the advanced course (normally pre-junior, junior, and senior years) will complete their academic and military studies concurrently, and upon graduation will be commissioned as lieutenants in the United States
+Students selected for the advanced course (normally pre-junior, junior, and senior years) will complete their academic and military studies concurrently, and upon graduation will commission as lieutenants in the United States Army, including the National Guard and Army Reserve.

-Army, Army Reserve, or Army National Guard.
 Participation in the advanced course may qualify participants to receive financial aid through a series of scholarships and co-operative education programs.

-The purpose of the Army Reserve Officers' Training Corps (https://www.taskforcedragonarmyrotc.com/) program at Drexel University is to provide this nation with leaders of character for our Army, Army Reserve, and National Guard.
-ROTC training is also intended to foster ideals of patriotism; promote an understanding of the role of the citizen-soldier; stimulate interest in a military career; and develop character, self-discipline, and leadership ability.
+The purpose of the Army Reserve Officers' Training Corps (https://drexel.edu/provost/offices/undergrad-education/rotc/) program is to provide leaders of character for the United States Army.
+ROTC also fosters ideals of patriotism; promotes an understanding of the role of the citizen-soldier; develop character, self-discipline, leadership abilities and stimulate interest in a military career.
 Army ROTC is a college elective, and enrollment does not require military service.
+Cadets commissioning at the end of ROTC as Army Second Lieutenants are obligated to serve 4 years active duty or 6 years as a drilling member of the National Guard or Army Reserve.